 This is very predatory, as the weeks-based vacation interest is much more owner-friendly than the points-based model.
 The week system guarantees you a week of vacation because you own one of only 52 units of time that Orange Lake can sell in your unit.
 But the points system allows the company to sell as much of its made-up reservation currency as it wants, at any price.
 Orange Lake can easily sell more points than it will ever have rooms for.
 It’s a bidding war that can never accommodate everyone they’ve sold points to.
 Owner by owner, it seems Orange Lake is fooling people into going into debt to take luxury vacations that will likely never come.
 Not sure how to get out of Holiday Inn Timeshare?
 Give Linx Legal a call today.

-Common Issues with Orange Lake
+Common Issues with Orange Lake in 2023

 Holiday Inn hasn’t stopped there.
 We’ve had numerous complaints about the quality of the stays meant to rope people into vacation ownerships: